GataProtocol/GataProtocol/README.md

-*EBISU PROTOCOL TOKENOMICS*
+*GATA PROTOCOL TOKENOMICS*

-EBISU (POLYGON, BSC, SOLANA)
+GATA (POLYGON, BSC, SOLANA)
-EBISU Token is our native utility token with use case such as;
+GATA Token is our native utility token with use case such as;
 -  Governance and Voting on several of the platform decision polls.
 -  Stacking to earn passive income, through incentives and Bonuses.
 -  Processing transactions in our Market/Exchange platforms.
 -  For Salaries and opportunity to access several of the Protocols benefits.

-Token Name: Ebisu Token
+Token Name: Gata Token
-Token Symbol: EBISU
+Token Symbol: GATA
 Standard: ERC20
 Decimal: 18
-Maximum Supply: 5,000,000,000 Ebisu Token
+Maximum Supply: 5,000,000,000 GATA Token
 Burn Mark: 40% of Max Total Supply

 *TOKEN SUPPLY DISTRIBUTION*

-Ebisu Token Allocation;
+Gata Token Allocation;

- A maximum total supply of 5,000,000,000 EBISU tokens would be minted at genesis, with a token reserve of 700,000,000 With an initial supply of 1,370,000,000 Ebisu Tokens across selected Blockchain platforms and a transitory caped inflation period of 5years and subsequently followed by an immutable Deflation phase totaling 40% of token Max Supply, ensuring continued participation and contribution to EBISU PROTOCOL at the expense of passive Ebisu holders.
+ A maximum total supply of 5,000,000,000 GATA tokens would be minted across several Blockchains, with a token reserve of 700,000,000 With an initial supply of 1,370,000,000 GATA Tokens across selected Blockchain platforms and a transitory caped inflation period of 5years and subsequently followed by an immutable Deflation phase totaling 40% of token Max Supply, ensuring continued participation and contribution to GATA PROTOCOL at the expense of passive GATA holders.

 Token Distribution;